GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 ### Download and save the model

 Save a version of the Gemma 2B model.
 Downloaded the model from [Kaggle](https://www.kaggle.com/models/keras/gemma/frameworks/keras/variations/gemma_2b_en), and then rename the downloaded archive to `gemma_2B`.
+Note that this is a directory, not a standalone file.

 ### Import dependencies